nakerz99/laravel-vue/README.md

 1. **Database Connection**: Verify MySQL credentials in `.env`
 2. **Port Conflicts**: Change ports if 8000 or 5174 are in use
 3. **API Connection**: Ensure backend is running before starting frontend
+4. **Authentication Errors**: Check if the user is registered and credentials are correct

 ### Solutions

 - Check both servers are running
 - Verify database connection
 - Check browser console for errors
+- Use Postman or similar tool to test API endpoints directly

 ## 🤝 Contributing